timvisee/version-compare/README.md

 * Static, single-statement methods available.

 The following features will be added in a later version:
+* Support for text parts in version strings.
 * Version manifest, to specify detailed version number constraints.
 * Batch comparisons.